 Doctor visits patient after surgery

 At the hospital, after examination, the doctor suspected a ruptured uterus, so she had an emergency surgery.
 In the operating room, the pregnant woman had vaginal bleeding with bright red blood, the amount of blood loss was about 500ml.
 After opening the abdominal wall, it was found that the uterus had ruptured before.
-The fetus was alive, inside the amniotic sac and the amniotic sac was in the pelvic area.
+The fetus was still alive, lying in the amniotic sac and the amniotic sac was in the pelvic area.
 It was noted that there was very little amniotic fluid, yellow-green in color.

 The baby girl is now with her mother and is being breastfed from the hospital's breast milk bank.

-Associate Professor, Doctor, Doctor Huynh Nguyen Khanh Trang, Head of the Department of Obstetrics and Gynecology, Pham Ngoc Thach University of Medicine - Head of the Department of Delivery, Hung Vuong Hospital said that uterine rupture is an obstetric complication that can easily lead to death for both mother and child because each minute the ruptured blood vessels can cause a loss of 400-500ml of blood.
+Associate Professor, Doctor, Doctor Huynh Nguyen Khanh Trang, Head of the Department of Obstetrics and Gynecology, Pham Ngoc Thach University of Medicine - Head of the Department of Delivery, Hung Vuong Hospital, said that uterine rupture is an obstetric complication that can easily lead to death for both mother and child because every minute the ruptured blood vessels can cause a loss of 400-500ml of blood.
 Thus, it only takes about 10 minutes for all the blood in the body to run out, leading to cardiac arrest, causing the fetus to die first, followed by the mother.

 According to world statistics, for every 1,000 pregnancies with 1 previous cesarean section, there are 5 cases of uterine rupture, this rate increases 4 times for those who have had 2 pregnancies and cesarean sections.
 Therefore, pregnant women with a previous cesarean section in their uterus must go for a pregnancy check-up and fully report to the doctor for specific advice and guidance.